CaZual-T/CZT-Mod-Manager/README.md

 Currently Supports Ready or Not, Schedule I, Dying Light 2, and Dying Light The Beast.
 More to be added!

+Built for STEAM and WINDOWS.
+Does not support EPIC Games, Cracked version, or Linux.

 # Features:
+- Easily install, delete, update and manage your mods at the click of a button!
 - Toggle Mods: Launch with or without mods.
-- Easily install, delete, update and manage your mods at the click of a button!
 - Smart extraction & install. (zip, 7z, rar)
 - Drag and Drop mods into log box for easy install.
 - Select individual mods or all at once to install/uninstall.